-- We’re looking for craft-centered reviews, not plot summaries or “thumbs-up, thumbs-down” assessments.
-We believe that a good review—regardless of form, length, or format—leaves a reader thinking about writing in a new way, regardless of whether they decide to purchase the book or not.
-One that will teach us a bit more about how we interact with literature, and how we pursue our own craft as authors.
+We’re looking for craft-centered reviews, not plot summaries or “thumbs-up, thumbs-down” assessments.
+We believe that a good review leaves a reader thinking about writing in a new way, regardless of whether they decide to purchase the book or not.
 Please read Jeremiah Chamberlin’s “The Good Review” and Charles Baxter’s “Owl Criticism” for a bit more on what we’re looking for.
 Average range: 800 – 1,500 words.

-- We do not review the following: (1) self-published books, (2) strictly genre work, (3) fan fiction, (4) general non-fiction, or (5) titles that only appear in e-book or digital format.
-We know this means we’ll miss some excellent books, but because we are a volunteer organization with a limited staff we simply can’t read everything that’s released each year.
+We do not review the following: (1) self-published books, (2) strictly genre work, (3) fan fiction, (4) general non-fiction, or (5) titles that only appear in e-book or digital format.

-- Reviews must be original, unpublished content.
-Work can not have appeared anywhere in print or online, including on personal blogs or book sites.
-However, writers retain their rights to publish the work elsewhere after it appears on Fiction Writers Review, so long as a line of attribution appears such as: “This [essay/review/interview] was originally published on Fiction Writers Review” or “An earlier version of this [essay/review/interview] was published on Fiction Writer’s Review.”
+Reviews must be original, unpublished content.
+Work cannot have appeared anywhere in print or online, including on personal blogs or book sites.
+However, writers retain their rights to publish the work elsewhere after it appears on Fiction Writers Review, so long as a line of attribution appears such as: “This [essay/review/interview] was originally published on Fiction Writers Review.”

 Please send all queries for possible work with a brief (1 – 2 paragraph) pitch, a bio, and either one writing clip of a previously published review or an example of your work.
-If you would like us to consider an unpublished review, essay, interview, or blog series post that is already written, please send the finished feature along with a brief (1 – 2 paragraph) overview of the piece and your bio.
+If you would like us to consider an unpublished review, essay, interview, Shop Talk post that is already written, please send the finished feature along with a brief overview and your bio.

 Email all inquiries to: email@example.com.